Anupama-1st-January-2025-Written-Update/.github/profile/README.md

 ### Key Highlights:
 1. **Anupama’s Emotional Journey**:
    In this episode, Anupama senses Anuj’s presence when she comes across something familiar.
-This moment may signify lingering connections and unresolved emotions, continuing the tension between the two characters[Anupama 1st January 2025 Written Update](https://skikoonews.blogspot.com/2024/12/anupama-1st-january-2025-written-update.html).
+This moment may signify lingering connections and unresolved emotions, continuing the tension between the two characters [Anupama 1st January 2025 Written Update](https://skikoonews.blogspot.com/2024/12/anupama-1st-january-2025-written-update.html).

 2. **Financial Challenges**:
    Rajpal informs Anupama about the need to pay the property tax for Asha Bhavan.
 This situation adds another layer of complexity to her struggles, highlighting her resilience and determination.